-- Students must register the internship for the academic term that coincides with the internship experience. - Students fill out the online Site Agreement Form on the Strommen Center website under the Internships & Augsburg Experience section. - Obtain the Internship Registration form (paper form) from the Strommen Center website under the Internships & Augsburg Experience section and obtain the required signatures. - Faculty Signature: Requires finding a faculty member willing to supervise and approve the internship based on major discipline requirements. - Department Chair Signature: Requires approval that the proposed internship experience meets the major discipline requirements. - Strommen Center Signature: Requires staff to review important university-wide internship information and ensure all required documents have been submitted.
+- Students must register the internship for the academic term that coincides with the internship experience. - Complete the online Internship Site Agreement form and the Internship Registration Form found on the Strommen Center website under the Internships & Augsburg Experience section.
+The following signatures must be secured prior to the start of your internship. - Faculty Signature: If registering your internship for academic credit you will need to find a faculty member willing to supervise and approve the internship based on major discipline requirements. - Department Chair Signature: Requires approval that the proposed internship experience meets the major discipline requirements. - Strommen Center Signature: Requires staff to review important university-wide internship information and ensure all required documents have been submitted.